Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 2. Warmth Therapy

-Applying a warm water bag or heating pad to the abdomen for 15 to 20 minutes relaxes the smooth muscle of the intestinal wall.
-This reduces the spasm that often holds gas in place and allows it to move.
-Particularly effective for crampy, one-sided gas pain at the colon flexures.
+Apply a warm water bag or heating pad to the abdomen for 15 to 20 minutes.
+This relaxes the smooth muscle of the intestinal wall, reduces the spasm that often holds gas in place, and allows it to move.
+A 2006 study in The Lancet confirmed that topical heat at 40°C activates heat-sensitive receptors in the gut wall, blocking pain signals in a mechanism similar to opioid receptors, this is neurological pain modulation, not just comfort.
+Warmth therapy is particularly effective for crampy, one-sided gas pain at the colon flexures.

 3. Deep Breathing